MathMark/QU-Task/README.md

 Doesn’t match any data line.</br>
 Result: “-”.</br>

-Solution
-Your solution must be optimized for readability, flexibility, and good maintenance of source code.
+<b>Solution:</b> Your solution must be optimized for readability, flexibility, and good maintenance of source
-You can choose Java, Scala, or PHP language, without external libraries.
+code.